 This reaction occurs when you hit Hydro with an Electro element or vice versa.
 Any enemies affected by this reaction will receive Electro damage per second.
 It will also spread to any nearby enemy with a Hydro status.

 However, this effect only lasts for 1 second (because it will consume the elemental status counter) unless the enemy is standing on a body of water, has an innate Hydro element (such as water slimes) or it is raining.

-This means that you have a window of an opening where you can trigger both hydro and electro-related element reaction if you use another element that is not hydro or electro.
+This means that you have a window of an opening where you can trigger both hydro and electro-related element reactions if you use another element that is not hydro or electro.

 This is great for characters that focus more on normal attacks like a physical DPS Eula and main DPS Razor.

 If you apply a Cryo skill on a monster with a Pyro elemental status counter, it will multiply your Cryo damage by 1.5 times.

 Inversely, if you apply a Pyro skill on a monster with Cryo element status, your attack will be multiplied by 2 times.